Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 | ||

-Suniti Yadav (M.Sc., Ph.D) Assistant professor
+Suniti Yadav (Ph.D) Assistant professor

 |